 1. Understand and recognise that the event you experience was a stressful and upsetting experience.
 Allow yourself to be upset – it is only natural.
 You are not crazy simply because you are distressed.

-- Reduce toxins – Avoid drugs, alcohol and other stimulants.
-These are physically damaging and, because they tend to numb your response to the event, they can prevent your mind from fully processing the event.
-You may then begin to rely on these substances in order to cope with your distress.
+2. Avoid drugs, alcohol and other stimulants, as these are physically unhealthy and, as they tend to numb your response to the event, they can prevent your mind from fully processing of the event in such a way as to reduce the distress it causes over time.
+You may then begin to rely on these substances in order to cope.

-- Acceptance – Allow memories and thoughts about the event to enter your mind and simply observe them.
-Try not to block or judge thoughts and memories, as coming to terms with what happened is a necessary step in recovering from PTSD.
+4. Allow memories and thoughts about the event to enter your mind and simply observe them.
+Try not to block or judge them, as coming to terms with what happened is a necessary step in recovering from it.

-- Facing life – Do not avoid settings or activities that you previously enjoyed, simply because they remind you of an event.
-This can assist in desensitising you to the distress, and allow your mind and body to learn that, in the vast majority of instances, these situations and activities are actually safe and need not be avoided.
+7. Do not avoid settings or activities that you previously enjoyed, simply because they remind you of the event.
+This can assist in desensitising you to the distress and allow your mind and body to learn that, in the vast majority of instances, these situations and activities are actually safe and need not be avoided.

-- Rest – Allow yourself to rest when you are feeling tired.
+8. Allow yourself to rest when you are feeling tired.
 A good time to do this is possibly after exercising, as this will help you to regain your strength and avoid feeling run-down.
-Distress often uses a great deal of energy, so you may feel more exhausted than usually following a traumatic event.
+Distress often uses up a great deal of energy, so you may feel more exhausted than usually following a traumatic event.
 It is important to give yourself ample opportunity to recover.

-- Understanding your experience – If the trauma also reminds you of other stressful life events and you become excessively distressed and try to recognise the reasons why these past memories have come up and time.
+11. If the trauma also reminds you of other stressful life events and you become excessively distressed and anxious, try to recognise the reasons why these past memories have come up and process each event separately and in the context of the situation at the time.

-- Getting help – If you are distressed about the duration of your post-event distress, seek help from a psychologist or GP.
-Trained professionals will be able to help you identify the factors that have contributed to your distress, and recommend strategies to assist you in improving your levels of functioning and overall wellbeing.
+13. If you are distressed about the duration of your post-event distress, seek help from a psychologist or GP about the possibility of experiencing PTSD.
+Trained professionals will be able to help you identify the factors that caused and are maintaining your distress, and recommend strategies to assist you in improving your levels of functioning and overall wellbeing.